THE BEST CARBON ROAD BIKE WHEELS

 I’ve not considered some carbon road bike wheels in this review because they are distributed and supported only through dealers in one country or region or only sold online and sometimes come from halfway across the globe directly to you.
 While that in and of itself doesn’t make the wheels perform any less well, if a wheel brand doesn’t have a dealer network or at least a service center in the country or region where you ride or another way to quickly and cost-effectively get your wheels serviced should you have a problem or warranty issue, that’s not a wheelset I want to own or suggest you even consider.

 I know this puts the smaller, less well financed, and regional wheel makers or brands at a disadvantage.
-Frankly, I don’t care about the disadvantages or advantages of wheel makers and brands.
-I care about my fellow enthusiasts being able to buy, ride and get service for the best performing and best value wheelsets.
+Frankly, I don’t care about the disadvantages or advantages of wheel makers and brands that sell wheels to us.
+I care about my fellow enthusiasts being able to buy, ride and get service for the wheelsets we buy.

 This review considers the best performing all-around carbon bike wheels against the performance criteria I laid out earlier.
-Beyond the Best Value wheelset I’ve chosen that performs well, but not as well as the Best Performer, at a lower price point, I am preparing another post covering a wide range of value-priced, all-around carbon wheels that perform below those in this review across multiple criteria.
+I am preparing another post covering a wide range of lower-priced, all-around carbon wheels that perform below those in this review across multiple criteria.

 I am also no longer reviewing or recommending carbon-alloy rim brake wheels.
 I haven’t seen any new or improved carbon-alloy wheels come out in the last few years.
 Companies appear to be investing in improving their carbon clincher braking performance as I described above and developing carbon road disc wheels.